 - Ian Beattie, Race Director – 07939 535523

 In the event of an emergency, Sean should be the first point of contact.
-He will then liaise with the Mountain Rescue team or other emergency services as appropriate.
 If contact cannot be made with Sean, Ian is the second point of contact.

 There are other items of kit that you must have available if directed by a race official, although whether you need to carry them on the day will depend on the conditions at any particular time.
 These include the following:

 - Full body waterproof clothing;